-Internal walls Plastered on the hard and dry lined with plasterboard sheets.
+Internal Walls Plastered on the hard, dry lined with plasterboard sheet and/or of lath and plaster materials.
 Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Floors including sub floors Flooring appears to be of suspended timber.
+Floors Including Sub-Floors Flooring appears to be of suspended timber and solid concrete.
 Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Internal joinery and kitchen There are floor and wall mounted units in the kitchen and utility room. fittings Internal doors are of timber and glazed design.
+Internal Joinery and Kitchen There are floor and wall units within the kitchen.
+Fittings Internal doors are of timber and glazed design.
 Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Chimney breasts and fireplaces There is an electric fire in the lounge.
+Chimney Breasts and Fireplaces There is a log burner in the lounge.
 All other fireplaces have been boarded over.
 Visually inspected.
 No testing of the flues or fittings was carried out.
-Internal decorations Generally painted and papered with tiling, wet wall and a PVC ceiling in some apartments. some apartments.
+Internal Decorations Generally painted and papered with tiling and timber cladding in some apartments.
 Visually inspected.
 Cellars None.